Morley

 Morley features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 70.0% of all households, including 29.5% couples with children, 27.0% couples without children, and 11.8% single parent families.
-Non-family households make up the remaining 30.0%, with lone person households at 25.5% and group households comprising 4.4%.
-The median household size is 2.5 people, which is larger than the Greater Perth average of 2.3.
+Non-family households account for the remaining 30.0%, with lone person households at 25.5% and group households comprising 4.4%.
+The median household size is 2.5 people, larger than the Greater Perth average of 2.3.

 Frequently Asked Questions - Households